AhmedFahmy177/NeuralNetworkTopologicalElectrons/README.md

 # Deep Learning Electronic Topological Materials
 Datasets are uploaded on the google drive: https://drive.google.com/drive/folders/1naKT5U6yUYohjQrabsWqBj70hur3eu0R?usp=sharing
+## Important Note
+-The nature of this project differs substantially from conventional workflows, and I clearly emphasized this at the outset.
+The primary motivation was to remove all engineered features and evaluate how the model performs under such minimal assumptions.
+For this reason, the usual extensive feature-engineering and feature-selection steps—typically a major component of any ML or DL project—were intentionally not included.

+-In the video, I presented the two main objectives of the work as explicit guiding questions, and I addressed both of them in the conclusion.

+-For the modeling, I employed two deep-learning architectures that have been proposed in the literature for related composition–property prediction tasks: ElemNet (Scientific Reports) and ROOST (Nature Communications).
+Both models were selected because their core design philosophy is to identify neural-network architectures capable of learning directly from elemental compositions without hand-crafted descriptors.
+Model interpretability was not the central focus of this project, although I briefly highlighted preliminary insights—such as the relative importance of certain elements compared to their natural abundance—in the final slide.
+The same rationale applies to ROOST, which has been shown in the literature to outperform ElemNet in certain tasks.
+I have also attached some preparatory sketches of the ROOST architecture that were created during the development of this work.

 ## Project Overview:
 - As the search for novel quantum materials continues to expand, the ability to accurately and efficiently identify topological phases has become increasingly crucial.
 Topological materials are central to cutting-edge technologies including fault-tolerant quantum computation, low-dissipation electronics, spin-momentum–locked transport, and emergent quantum information platforms.
 However, determining whether a material is topological typically requires resource-intensive techniques, such as angle-resolved photoemission spectroscopy (ARPES) or highly specialized density functional theory (DFT) calculations with spin-orbit coupling.
 These methods are either experimentally demanding or computationally expensive, making them impractical for large-scale screening across the tens of thousands of known crystalline compounds.